 For example, you may be able to claim insolvency status using I.R.S.
 Form 982. (check the I.R.S. web site for most recent form).
 It is a good idea to consult a tax professional for more information.Disability Discharge Tips and FAQs

 Your government loans will not survive your death.
 This means that your estate will not have to pay back your student loans.
 Also, the death of both parents with a PLUS loan (assuming both took out the loan) is grounds for the “death discharge.”
 The death of only one of the two obligated parents does not cancel a PLUS loan.
 A parent can also discharge a PLUS loan if the student for whom the parent received the loan dies.

 ALERT: A death discharge may have tax consequences that could impact the borrower’s estate or surviving parents with PLUS loans if their child dies.
-However, there are exceptions to taxation, such as insolvency, that may apply.
+This is supposed to change.
+Under a law recently passed by Congress, loans cancelled because of disability or death after December 31, 2017, will not be taxed.
 It is a good idea to consult a tax professional for more information.